teotimepacreau/www.teotimepacreau.fr/src/blog/amazon-memo-6-pages.md

 >I've noticed when the anecdotes and the metrics disagree, the anecdotes are usually right.
 That's why it's so important to check that data with your intuition and instincts, and you need to teach that to executives and junior executives.
 – **Jeff Bezos**

-## Quelle durée pour construire le 6 Pager Memo
+## Combien de temps pour construire le mémo
 > The great memos are written and re-written, shared with colleagues who are asked to improve the work, set aside for a couple of days, and then edited again with a fresh mind.
 They simply can’t be done in a day or two.
 >
 > -**Jeff Bezos 2017 annual letter to shareolders**